JoelLindberg/kubernetes-lab/README.md

 ## Lab 1 - kind

-I will perform this lab inside of WSL2 with Docker Engine.
+I will perform this lab on a laptop running Ubuntu.
+This will also work in WSL2 with Ubuntu running with Docker Engine.

 * Main tutorial: https://kubernetes.io/docs/tutorials/hello-minikube/
 * kind: https://kind.sigs.k8s.io/docs/user/quick-start/#configuring-your-kind-cluster